sgorgutsa/Getting-and-Cleaning-Data-Week4-Project/CodeBook.md

 5.STANDING
 6.LAYING

-# Measurements available in the dataset
+# Measurements available in the output dataset
 "tidydata.txt" contains mean and std values for the follwoing varibales:
 "Subject"
 "Activity"